sohansorker/Md_Sohan_sorker/project/project-plan.md

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->

-I will try to find the dataset
+I will search for the dataset and perform initial preprocessing, such as eliminating null values.
+I have daily average temperature data and monthly road accident statistics, which I need to average out to analyze the variations in temperature and road accidents and explore their relationship.

 ### Datasource 1:Federal Statistical Office of Germany
 Metadata URL 1: https://www.destatis.de/